 1. Open a brokerage account

-In order to invest online in individual stocks, you’ll need to open a brokerage account at one of several brokers such as Fidelity, Schwab, or Webull.
+If you’re buying stocks online for the first time, you’ll need to open a brokerage account at one of several brokers such as Fidelity, Schwab, or Webull.
 The process of opening an account is fairly straightforward and shouldn’t take much more than a few minutes.
 You’ll need to provide basic information about yourself and any other people on the account.

 (You can also check out Bankrate’s broker reviews to see more options.)